matter-labs/foundry-zksync/README.md

 Try providing the older solidity version to use by setting ``--use 0.8.17`` for example and remove the `zkout` directory to make sure that all artifacts are recreated.

+The other option, is to download the right versions of solc manually and then run with `--offline` mode.

 Under the hood, we're downloading 2 compilers: